-There are five registered nurses employed plus the two clinical nurse leads, care centre manager and one enrolled nurse.
-There are sufficient interRAI trained nurses.
+There are two interRAI trained nurses.
 Overall, there are sufficient staff employed for the initial roster and opening of all areas within the care centre.

 Summerset has organisational documented job descriptions for all positions, which detail each position's responsibilities, accountabilities, and authorities.
 Additional role descriptions are in place for infection control officer, restraint coordinator, health and safety officer, and fire officer.